Sairyss/domain-driven-hexagon/README.md

 # Interface Adapters

-Interface adapters (also called driving/primary adapters) are user-facing interfaces that take input data from the user and repackage it in a form that is convenient for the use cases(services) and entities.
+Interface adapters (also called driving/primary adapters) are user-facing interfaces that take input data from the user and repackage it in a form that is convenient for the use cases(services/command handlers) and entities.
 Then they take the output from those use cases and entities and repackage it in a form that is convenient for displaying it back for the user.
 User can be either a person using an application or another server.

 Contains `Controllers` and `Request`/`Response` DTOs (can also contain `Views`, like backend-generated HTML templates, if required).